coloursofnoise/Resources/Adding-Stylegrounds.md

 ### Blend Mode

-This decides in what way your background will blend with the other effects and backgrounds.
+This decides in what way your background will blend with the other effects and backgrounds. **additive** will add the colors of the image to any images below it, which is typically unwanted unless there is nothing but black below the image. **alphablend** will instead attempt to blend the layer colors together, which is more useful for adding transparency.

 ### Colour

-Here you pick the colour of your background.
-You need to use Hex Colors so putting in _Red_ will not work.
+Here you pick what color to tint your background image, in hexadecimal.
+Typically you won't want to change this from FFFFFF, as lower values will subtract color from the image.

 ### X & Y

-This is used to move the background if you don't like where it is.
-If you put _-10_ in the Y section, the background would appear a bit higher in-game.
+These parameters determine the starting position of the background image.
+X is horizontal, Y is vertical, positive values translate the image right/down, and negative values translate the image left/up.

 ### Scroll X & Y

-This is the section that decides at which speed your background will move Horizontally (X) and Vertically (Y).
-If you plan to use the city background, setting Scroll Y to 0 would make it not move up and down.
+These parameters define the multiplier at which your background image scrolls relative to the screen.
+0 locks it in place, and 1 causes it to scroll at the same rate as the gameplay layer, so you'll likely want something in between.

 ### Speed X & Y

-This decides at which speed your background will move _on its own_ Horizontally (X) and Vertically (Y).
-If Speed X is 1, the background will move to the right, while if Speed X is -1, the background will move left instead.
+These parameters set the speed at which the background image will scroll _on its own_, in pixels per second.
+Again, positive values mean the image will scroll right/down, and negative values make it scroll left/up.

 ### Alpha

-How transparent the background is, 0 being fully transparent and basically non-existent.
+How transparent the image is, with 1 being opaque, and 0 completely invisible.
+Unless you want a translucent background image, set this to 1.

 ### Fade In Checkbox